Ninetalesgh/dndcampaign/vault/database/game_rules.md

 We play Turn Based in dangerous time sensitive situations like Combat.
 When we do, we use Initiative.

 - Each **Round** of Initiative lets everyone (Players, NPCs and Monsters) take their turn once!
 Each Round takes roughly 6 seconds, which makes 1 minute = 10 Rounds.
-- We use a custom distance unit in game, it's just a unitless value and 1 unit equals $2/3m$ in the fantasy world.
+- We use a custom distance unit in game, it's just a unitless value and 1 unit is the size of one real world miniature square and equals *~1.5m* in the fantasy world.
 I'll always have both this unit and meters listed in rules.
 On table play one Inch (or one square on miniature terrain with a grid) equals 1 unit.
 When looking up online content which is displayed in *feet*, divide that value by 5 to get to our unitless value (for example 30 feet = 6).

 The Round:
 > Roll Initiative at the beginning *(Are you Surprised or Hidden?)*